USGS - science for a changing world

 Range of values

-Units:Thousands of US dollars
+Units:Thousands of U.S. dollars

 Resolution:1